esp-rs/esp-idf-hal/esp-idf-sys/README.md

 - Check the [ESP-IDF Rust Hello World template crate](https://github.com/esp-rs/esp-idf-template) for a "Hello, world!"
 Rust template demonstrating how to use and build this crate.
 - Check the [demo](https://github.com/ivmarkov/rust-esp32-std-demo) crate for a more comprehensive example in terms of capabilities.

+## Feature `native`
+This is the default feature for downloading all tools and building the ESP-IDF framework using the framework's "native" (own) tooling.
+It relies on build and installation utilities available in the [embuild](https://github.com/ivmarkov/embuild) crate.

+The `native` builder installs all needed tools to compile this crate as well as the ESP-IDF framework itself.

+### (Native builder only) Using cargo-idf to interactively modify ESP-IDF's `sdkconfig` file

+TBD: Upcoming

 ## Feature `pio`
-This is currently the default for installing all build tools and building the ESP-IDF framework.
+This is a backup feature for installing all build tools and building the ESP-IDF framework.
 It uses [PlatformIO](https://platformio.org/) via the
 [embuild](https://github.com/ivmarkov/embuild) crate.

-The `pio` builder installs all needed tools to compile this crate as well as the ESP-IDF framework itself.
+Similarly to the `native` builder, the `pio` builder also automatically installs all needed tools (PlatformIO packages and frameworks in this case) to compile this crate as well as the ESP-IDF framework itself.

+**NOTE:** The `pio` builder is less flexible than the default `native` builder in that it can work with only **one, specific** version of ESP-IDF.
+At the time of writing, this is V4.3.2.

 ### (PIO builder only) Using cargo-pio to interactively modify ESP-IDF's `sdkconfig` file